plancomps/CBS-beta/CBS-beta/index.md

 Tool support for using CBS will be released as soon as it is sufficiently robust and well-documented.
 The CBS editor has been implemented as a [Spoofax] language project in Eclipse; generation of interpreters from funcon definitions has been implemented as a Haskell package [Funcon.Tools].
+The CBS beta-release review period will remain open until the full toolchain has been released.

 PLanCompS: Programming Language Components and Specifications